-Different types of comfort help different people.
-I love the spiritual words below because I believe in a God who looks out for me, loves me, and wants the best for me.
+Different types of comfort are helpful for different types of people, but we all need to know we’re not alone.
+For this article, I focused on spiritual and emotion words of comfort and healing.
+I feel secure when I connect with God, because I believe He looks out for me, loves me, and wants the best for me.
 Other people might find music more comforting (such as the best songs for broken hearts), or their pets, or painting a picture, or even food.

 “When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us.” ~ Alexander Graham Bell.